hidashhi/api-doc/api/js/text_message.md

 #### Example

-You can use the following code snippet as a starting point, to use text messages in your application.
+You can use the following code snippet as a starting point to use text messages in your application.

 	JSAPI.connect(...);